Ziang-Lu/Software-Development-and-Design/5-Design Patterns/1-Factory Method Pattern & Abstract Factory Pattern/Factory Method Pattern & Abstract Factory Pattern.md

 - The class needs control over the creation of its objects.

   *e.g., when there is a limit on the number of objects that can be created*

+- How can families of related or dependent objects be created?

 ***